ifcanduela/igni/site/pages/faq.md

 ## Can I Change The Way It Looks?

 You can change quite a bit of it, yes.
 The overall structure of the site is called a *theme*, and you can change it if you know some basic HTML (or PHP).
 This file also determines which stylesheet you use.

-The content of main *pieces* of the web page (the header, the menu, the sidebar and the footer) can be changed in the same way you write your pages and posts.
+The content of main *pieces* of the web page, called **blocks** (header, menu, sidebar and footer) can be changed in the same way you write your pages and posts.

 ## How Do I Write Links To Other Articles?